-What this means for you, as a Ham radio operator, is that to maximize your range, you need to choose the appropriate frequency for your location.
+What this means for you, as a Ham radio operator, is that to maximize your range, you need to choose the appropriate frequency bands for your location.
 Additionally, it’s important to understand the limitations that your surrounding terrain has on your potential communication range.

 The final factor I’ll touch on when it comes to Ham radio range is the “strength” or “power” of your radio.
 Signal strength is measured in watts, and there’s a big difference in strength between a handheld unit and a typical commercial radio station.